Flooristics, LLC

 Share Button

-Anytime carpet fibers have high pressure upon them, the fibers compress and flatten.
-This is called a carpet “imprint.”
-This usually happens from the legs of a couch when the couch is moved.
-Other causes can include improper thickness of padding, infrequent cleaning and extra dirty carpeting.
+Anytime carpet fibers are under high pressure, the fibers compress and flatten.
+We call this a carpet “imprint.”
+Couch legs press into the carpet and leave marks when you move the couch.
+Other causes can include improper thickness of padding, infrequent cleaning, and extra dirty carpeting.
 Matting and crushing can be remedied in many cases.
 But for particularly bad performance, a carpet inspector can determine what’s going on.

 A flooring inspector will take a close look at the carpeting for matting and crushing.
 To establish matting, the inspector will look at the yarn fibers to see if they are untwisted and intermingled.
 With crushing, the carpet inspector will actually measure the pile height to draw their conclusions.